ibm-cloud-docs/key-protect/virtual-private-endpoints.md

 2. Select the Menu icon on the upper left of the page, then click `VPC Infrastructure > Virtual private endpoint gateway` in the Network section.
 3. On the Virtual private endpoint gateways for VPC page, click `Create` and specify the following information:
-        - Name: Enter a name for the VPN gateway, such as my-vpn-gateway.
+   - Name: Enter a name for the VPN gateway, such as my-vpn-gateway
-        - Virtual Private Cloud: Select the VPC for the VPN gateway.
+   - Virtual Private Cloud: Select the VPC for the VPN gateway
    - VPC Region: The region where your VPC resides
-        - Resource group: Select a resource group for the VPN gateway.
+   - Resource group: Select a resource group for the VPN gateway
    - Region: Shows the region where the VPC is located and where the VPN gateway will be provisioned.
-        - Cloud Service Offerings: Select Key-Protect
+   - Cloud Service Offerings: Select {{site.data.keyword.keymanagementserviceshort}}
    - Cloud Service Regions: You have the option to choose between Dallas (staging) or Sydney
    - Endpoint: Choose the endpoint that you would like to send traffic through using the selected service region
 4. Select a method of reserving an IP for your VPC gateway
 5. Click the "Create virtual private endpoint gateway" button